oslabs-beta/Accumulus/README.md

 <p>1.
 Existing user?
 You can log in using your email and password!</p>

 <p>2.
-For new users, click "Signup" to create a new user account.</p>
+For new users, click "Register" to create a new user account.</p>

 <p>3.
 Follow the link and instructions on the Registration page to assign a Cloud Formation Stack.</p>